RAK4200 WisDuo Breakout Board Quick Start Guide

 Register Device

-1. Scroll down until you see the Devices section.
-You can also click the Devices button at the top.
+- Scroll down to the Devices section, or click the Devices button at the top.

-1. Device ID - this is the unique identifier for your RAK4200 Breakout Board in your application.
-You need to enter this manually.
+- Device ID: A unique identifier for your RAK4200 Breakout Board within your application.
+This must be entered manually.

-2. Device EUI - this is the unique identifier for your device in the network.
-You can change it later if you want.
+- Device EUI: A unique identifier for your device on the network.
+You can modify this later if needed.

-1. Populate the Device ID and Device EUI (generate a random one by pressing the arrows) fields and leave the rest as is.
-Click Register.
-Now, your device is registered under the corresponding application.
+- Fill in the Device ID and Device EUI fields (you can generate a random Device EUI by clicking the arrows).
+Leave the other fields unchanged and click Register.
+Your device will now be registered under the corresponding application.

-Depending on which authentication method you want to use, proceed to either the OTAA mode or ABP mode section.
+Depending on the authentication method you are using, proceed to either the OTAA Mode or ABP Mode section.

 OTAA Mode

-When setting up a new device in TTN, its default is to join in OTAA mode.
-For configuration, you need the following three parameters: Device EUI, Application EUI, and App Key.
-You can get them all from the Overview page.
+When setting up a new device in TTN, the default join mode is OTAA.
+For configuration, you will need the following three parameters: Device EUI, Application EUI, and App Key.
+These can be obtained from the Overview page.

-• As an example, join in OTAA mode, EU868 frequency, and the default LoRa class is Class A.
+As an example, join in OTAA mode, using the EU868 frequency, with the default LoRa class set to Class A.

-• Execute the following commands one by one and in the order given.
+Execute the following commands one by one, in the given order.

 at+set_config=lora:join_mode:0